 It is a government requirement that a comprehensive COVID-19 Safety Plan is developed before any gatherings take place, as well as keeping records of all people in attendance in case contact tracing is required.

-- Watch this short video from UCATas leaders on preparing to resume church gatherings.
+- Watch this short video from UCATas leaders on preparing to resume church gatherings (9 minutes).

-- Use the Uniting Church Covid-19 safety Checklist and cleaning instructions (May 21) to assist local Church Councils in deciding if gatherings are able to be COVID-19 compliant.
+- Read the Uniting Church Checklist and cleaning instructions for congregations to assist local Church Councils in deciding if gatherings are able to be COVID-19 compliant.
+Use this Microsoft Word template to type in your plans, as a useful step towards the more detailed Tasmanian Government COVID-19 Safety Plan template (see 3, below)

-The UCA safety checklist will assist you in deciding if you are able to be COVID-19 compliant and help develop your COVID-19 Safety Plan.
-The UCA checklist should be completed by the Church Council before making any plans to reopen your doors to ensure that you remain Covid-compliant.
+The Uniting Church Checklist will assist you in deciding if you are able to be COVID-19 compliant and help develop your COVID-19 Safety Plan.
+The COVID-19 Safety Plan should be completed by the Church Council before making any plans to reopen your doors to ensure that you remain Covid-compliant.

 Clockwise from lower-left, the video includes Rev Caro Field (Chairperson of the Presbytery of Tasmania), Rev Fee Morrison (Chairperson of Pastoral Relations Committee), Mr Rohan Pryor (Synod Liaison Minister for Tasmania), and Rev Walter Abetz (Chairperson of Resources and Development Committee).